 “You want me to use paid advertising for something other than pushing my product?”

 Yes, and here’s why.
 It’s a lot harder (and more expensive) to get people to click on an ad, visit your site, and whip out a credit card to buy from you.
 But if they’re taken to a gorgeous landing page with an offer of some extremely useful content, it’s a different story completely.
 Giving you their email address is nothing compared to their money.

 Plus you have to think about the return on investment (ROI) of these ads.
 What if you spend $100 to get around 100 new people on your list just before your launch.
 If a handful of those people buy from you, how much revenue will you make off them?
 It depends on the product, but in most cases, it comes down to pure (dollars and) sense.
 Spending a chunk of money on ads will most likely mean more revenue at the end of your launch.

 The ad that I’m about to show you how to create has a bonus effect: in almost all cases, you end up with a wider reach and more likes on your Facebook Page.
 It literally happens naturally – after all, the ads you’re going to make will look just like organic posts to your target audience.

 “OK, I’m convinced – when do I need to start running my ads?”

-This depends on your budget and plans, but I have a couple guidelines I typically follow when creating campaigns for clients.
+This depends on your budget and plans, but I have a couple of guidelines I typically follow when creating campaigns for clients.
 Start running your ads no more than 6 weeks before you open the sales cart, and stop them about a week before.
-You want to give people enough time to get to know you and your offering – they can’t do that if they get on your list on Monday and you open the cart on Wednesday.
+You want to give people enough time to get to know you and your offering – they can’t do that if they get on your list on Monday and you open the cart on a Wednesday.

 If you have a series of autoresponders people receive after getting on your list, keep that schedule in mind.
 If I get the last email in the series two weeks after opting in, make sure you stop your ads two or more weeks before Launch Day.